watson-developer-cloud/image-analysis/INSTRUCTIONS.md

 5. From that list, create a Visual Recognition and a Text-to-Speech service:
     `cf cs watson_vision_combined free visual_recognition_name`
     `cf cs text_to_speech standard text_to_speech_name`
-6. Go to your Bluemix Dashboard, click on the two services and write down the credentials (available on the left-hand side: Service Credentials)
+6. Create new credentials for each of those services, to do so:
+    `cf create-service-key SERVICE_NAME KEY_NAME`
+7. Retrieve those new credentials using the following command:
+    `cf service-key SERVICE_NAME KEY_NAME`
-7. edit config.js to add the credentials previously retrieved
+7. Edit config.js to add the credentials previously retrieved
 8. Go to the project folder in a terminal and run:
     `npm install`
 5. Start the application